• What is Copywriting?

 Start Your Copywriting Career(2)

-The successful freelancer has some very specific traits, habits and schedules that set them apart.
+The successful freelancer has some very specific traits, habits, and schedules that set them apart.
 Whereas it seems like a freelancer’s day is very loose and fluid and free, that’s very often not the case.

-Without external systems or even external reminders (everyone in the office heading to the kitchen at noon), freelancers need to keep careful track of their schedules and To Do list.
+Without external systems or even external reminders (everyone in the office heading to the kitchen at noon), freelancers need to keep careful track of their schedules and to-do list.
 After all, it can be very easy to get lost down a rabbit hole when you’re working by yourself.

 Successful freelancers also often spend just a much time prospecting for new work as they do actually writing copy.
-Unless or until they’re in high demand, they have to make sure that there’s always a next project coming in…or there’s no next pay check coming in.
+Unless or until they’re in high demand, they have to make sure that there’s always a next project coming in…or there’s no next paycheck coming in.

 So, what does a day look like?
-Well, as opposed to lazing around and then gradually getting down to business, it’s much more likely that they get up at the same time the rest of us do (or earlier), shower, get dressed, get breakfast and get down to work.
+Well, as opposed to lazing around and then gradually getting down to business, it’s much more likely that they get up at the same time the rest of us do (or earlier), shower, get dressed, get breakfast, and get down to work.

 They’ll probably spend the first part of their day checking their emails to make sure there aren’t any emergency requests from clients and addressing any if there are.
 Since morning is a fresh time, it’s likely that they’ll get down to work and start pounding through a project until lunchtime.